Assistant Head for Safeguarding and Inclusion: Mr A Carr

 From this information, they decide what resources/training and support is needed.

-- Teaching Assistants mainly working with either individual children or small groups.
+- SEND Teaching Assistants mainly working with either individual children or small groups.

-- Family Support worker offering support for children who are feeling emotional.
+- Family Support workers offering support for students

 Local Authority Provision delivered in school